Østerdalsleden

 Trysil/Rena - Tynset - Trondheim

-320 KM 21 days
+375 KM 21 days

 How to do a pilgrimage on Østerdalsleden?

-Two possible starting points, Trysil or Rena
+Two official starting points: Trysil or Rena

-The second starting point is at Rena ( Nesvangen) in Åmot municipality.
-From this point you can walk along Stor-Elvdal and Rendalen municipality before passing the retreat center Lia Gård.
-This part of Østerdalsleden meets the other part at the landmark pilgrim stone at Åkre in Rendalen.
+The western starting point is at Rena ( Nesvangen) in Åmot municipality.
+The pilgrim milestone here says 375 km to Trondheim.
+From this point you can walk thorugh Stor-Elvdal and Rendalen municipality before passing the retreat center Lia Gård, with it's pilgrim house.
+This part of Østerdalsleden meets the eastern part at the landmark pilgrim stone at Åkrestrømmen in Rendalen.
+From here, the two trails merge and continue to Trondheim.

-The Østerdalsleden continues past Tylldalen with its pilgrim traditions, via Tynset, Vingelen and Dalsbygda, before eventually entering Trøndelag county at the foot of Forollhogna mountain.
+After Åkrestrømmen, you wander through cultural landscapes and small towns.
+Then the climb up Fonnåsfjellet awaits - where you will be rewarded with a magnificent view of Rendalen behind you.
+You continue past Tylldalen with its pilgrim traditions, through Tynset, Vingelen and Dalsbygda, before eventually entering Trøndelag county at the foot of Forollhogna mountain.
 The pilgrim path continues through the National Park into mountain terrain.
-Be aware that the snow may be present well into the month of June.
-A few day marches later you can see the Nidaros Cathedral from Øyvindstjønna on the Vassfjellet mountain.
+Be aware that the snow may be present well into the month of June up here, do not cross if there is still snow.

 There is a lot of great wildlife along the Østerdalsleden, and goats are fine animals to meet on your pilgrimage.
 If you are extra lucky you can spot wild reindeer crossing the Forollhogna mountain.
-Photo: Knut Lillealtern

 Foto: Eskil Roll